Crime and COVID-19

 Pandemics, and crises in general, lead some to look for scapegoats in terms of people, places or institutions to blame.
 In some instances, this could result in the Asian community being stereotyped and falling victim of xenophobic sentiment.
 Stereotyping in this case falls down to the out-group homogeneity bias.
 It is the perception that members of an ‘out-group’ are more similar to each other, whereas members of an ‘in-group’ are diverse and individualistic.
 Grouping an ‘out-group’ community together encourages stereotyping, and when coupled with frustration or a need to attribute blame, could lead to racially-driven hate crimes.

-Law Enforcement have responded quickly to the evolving nature of the pandemic and the changes in criminal behaviour.
+Law Enforcement have responded quickly to the changing nature of the pandemic and the shifts in criminal behaviour.
 The use of data-driven insight combined with a human science perspective will help them to prioritise resources at a challenging time.